rebase-helper/rebase-helper/README.md

 - **Getting sources**

     - old and new source tarballs are downloaded and extracted to *rebase-helper-workspace* directory
-    - old sources are downloded from lookaside cache if possible
+    - old sources are downloaded from lookaside cache if possible

 - **Downstream patches**